-The implementation, monitoring, and review of the 2030 Agenda for Sustainable Development provides important opportunities for donor coordination and for building political will for media development.
-The 2030 Agenda provides a number of opportunities to raise awareness of the contribution that independent media makes to development, and to deepen the analysis of its role in ensuring the achievement of the SDGs.
-Support for Agenda 2030 implementation should prioritize a broader and freer flow of public information on both the national and global level on progress towards each and every one of the 17 SDGs and their 169 associated "targets," including but not limited to Target 16.10, which commits all UN members to "protect fundamental freedoms" (including press freedom) and "ensure public access to information."
+The implementation, monitoring, and review of the 2030 Agenda for Sustainable Development provides important opportunities for donor coordination and for building political will for media development.36 The 2030 agenda provides a number of opportunities to raise awareness of the contribution that independent media makes to development, and to deepen the analysis of its role in ensuring the achievement of the SDGs.
+Support for SDG implementation should prioritize a broader and freer flow of public information on both the national and global level on progress towards each of the 17 SDGs and their 169 associated "targets," including but not limited to Target 16.10, which commits all UN members to "protect fundamental freedoms" (including press freedom) and "ensure public access to information."

 Bilateral and multilateral development programs can also promote coordinated efforts through the voluntary national assessments of the status and effectiveness of access-to-information laws and the overall "enabling environment" for independent media and the free flow of information.
-These parallel assessments, already underway in at least 20 countries with templates developed with support from UNESCO, rely not just on official data but also on inputs from civil society, academia and the media as well.
+These parallel assessments, already underway in at least 20 countries with support from UNESCO, rely not just on official data but also on inputs from civil society, academia, and the media as well.